 If your car has been kept cool, you can probably get away with coating the whole vehicle with wax – the trick is not to let the wax dry completely to powder.

 I begin with a damp microfiber towel to apply the wax all over the section I’m working on – hood, rear quarters, trunk and fenders.
-Next, you can start buffing by allowing the car buffers and buffing pads that rotate at a slow speed (so as not to throw the wax off or ‘burnish’ it), and gently glide it over the paintwork.
+Next, you can start buffing by allowing the car buffers and buffing pads that rotate at a slow speed (so as not to throw the wax off or ‘burnish’ it.)
+Gently glide it over the paintwork.

 Give the exterior glass a quick wipe down with something like Windex and apart from dressing the tires, you’re done!

-While I’ve given you a rough guide as to how I detail cars, the choice of how far you go is up to you.
-Cleaning the tire tread, under the hood, the underside of the car … what I’ve tried to do is give you the basics of what’s involved, a good starting point for those wishing to save a few bucks and detail their own car.
+While we’ve given you a rough guide as to how I detail cars, the choice of how far you go is up to you.
+You can decide if you want to clean the tire tread, under the hood, and the underside of the car.
+What we’ve tried to do is give you the basics of what’s involved and a good starting point for those wishing to save a few bucks and detail their own car.